 Amy has also performed with many acclaimed ensembles in New York City and the greater Hudson Valley, including Voices of Ascension, Holy Trinity Bach Choir, TENET, The Clarion Society, Sacred Music in a Sacred Space, Fifth Avenue Presbyterian Chamber Choir, Sheep Island Ensemble, The Juneau Alliance, Kairos Consort, and Prana.
 She has performed as soloist for Handel Messiah and Mozart Requiem (Danbury Concert Choir), Bach Magnificat (Music in the Somerset Hills), Bach Cantatas Nos.
 115, 147, 80 (Kairos Consort), and Faure Requiem (Newburgh Symphonic Chorale and Antioch Chamber Ensemble).
 She currently resides in Woodstock, NY with her two children.

 Mary Sullivan, soprano, has appeared as a soloist with numerous ensembles in New England, including the Oratorio Chorale, Cantemus, the Concord Women’s Chorus, and the Lincoln Festival Chorus.
 Other recent appearances include the Messiah sing hosted by the Downeast Singers under Artistic Director Anthony Antolini, and the King’s Chapel concert series in Boston.
-She has been presented as a recitalist at Bowdoin College’s Studzinski Recital Hall with pianist and Artist in Residence George Lopez, and was a featured soloist at the PORTopera gala fundraising dinner this past spring.
+She has been presented as a recitalist at Bowdoin College’s Studzinski Recital Hall with pianist and Artist in Residence George Lopez, and was a featured soloist at the PORTopera gala fundraising dinner.

-In the summer of 2015, she will appear with Sean Fleming and the Maine Friends of Music in their series of chamber music concerts in the Midcoast area.
+She has appeared with Sean Fleming and the Maine Friends of Music in their series of chamber music concerts in the Midcoast area.
 She is featured on composer Steven Finch’s CD An Apple Gathering, and has sung world premieres of works by Mr. Finch and also by Boston-area composer Ruth Lomon.
 Ms. Sullivan is the producer on several CDs of classical vocal and instrumental music; two of the selections on the most recent CD, composer Graham Gordon Ramsay’s The Sacred Voice were nominated for Grammy awards by Albany Records.

 Ms. Sullivan studied voice with celebrated soprano Nancy Armstrong and mezzo soprano Pamela Dellal, and maintains a private voice studio in Brunswick, Maine.